Lewis Bienek

-He has previously played for the Broncos in the Betfred Championship, spending time on loan from London at Oxford in Kingstone Press League 1.
+He has previously played for the Broncos in the Championship, spending time on loan from London at Oxford in Kingstone Press League 1.
 Bienek played for Hull FC in the Super League, and spent time on loan from Hull at the London Broncos, Batley Bulldogs and the Leigh Centurions in the Championship and Doncaster in League 1.
-He has also played for the Castleford Tigers in the Betfred Super League.
+He has also played for the Castleford Tigers in the Super League.

 Background

 Bienek was born in Sidcup, London, England.

 Playing career

 London Broncos

 Bienek started his professional career at the London Broncos, with a short loan period at Oxford.

 Hull FC

 Bienek has spent the majority of his time at Hull FC out on loan to the London Broncos, Doncaster, Batley & Leigh.

 Castleford Tigers

-In was announced on 24 November 2020 that Bienek had joined the Castleford Tigers (Heritage № 1006) on an initial one-year deal.
+It was announced on 24 November 2020 that Bienek had joined the Castleford Tigers on an initial one-year deal.
 He made his Castleford début, coming off the interchange bench, on 16 Apr 2021 (Round 3) in the 52-16 home victory over the Leigh Centurions.